 Defensive Coordinator/Defensive Backs

 After serving on a staff that helped lead Alabama to back-to-back Bowl Championship Series national championships, Kevin Sherrer was named the new defensive coordinator at the University of South Alabama on Jan.
 11. In addition to his coordinator duties, he will work with Jaguar defensive backs.

 As director of player development the last three years at Alabama, Sherrer’s responsibilities included assisting Crimson Tide student-athletes with academics, community outreach and their personal lives.
 During his tenure, UA posted a 35-5 (87.5%) mark while winning the BCS national title each of the last two seasons and the 2012 Southeastern Conference championship.
-The Crimson Tide finished 13-1 this fall after defeating Notre Dame 42-14 Monday in the national championship game, while they claimed the first of two straight national titles with a 21-0 victory over then No. 1 Louisiana State.
+The Crimson Tide finished 13-1 last fall after defeating Notre Dame 42-14 in the national championship game, while they claimed the first of two straight national titles with a 21-0 victory over then-No. 1 Louisiana State.
 In his first season with the program, Alabama ended the year 10-3 following a 49-7 defeat of Michigan State in the Capital One Bowl.

 Prior to joining the staff at Alabama, Sherrer was an assistant coach at Hoover (Ala.)
 High for five years, including serving as defensive coordinator the final three.
 In his first season on the staff the Buccaneers claimed the state 6A championship, a feat they would repeat in 2009, while in two of his other three years with the program HHS advanced to the title game.
 While Sherrer was on the staff, the Buccaneers posted a 61-12 (83.6%) record.